rasheedjimoh/ubuntugui/README.md

 sudo reboot
 ```

 We have successfully integrated a graphical interface into our Ubuntu server environment, enhancing its usability and accessibility.

+# Congratulations!!!